Welcome to the first week in An Introduction to Cryptography.

 Meet the team

-You can follow your lead educators by selecting the links to their FutureLearn profile pages and selecting ‘Follow’.
+You can follow your lead educators and associate lecturer by selecting the links to their FutureLearn profile pages and selecting ‘Follow’.
 That way, you’ll be able to see all the comments that they make.

 In the comments section below, introduce yourself to the rest of your group and tell us what are you most looking forward to in this course?